Is Working Remotely In Thailand Possible In 2023?

 How do I make an international call from Thailand?

 To make an international call from Thailand you just need to add the country code in front of the number you are calling. and remove the first zero.
-For receiving calls in Thailand from international numbers, people will have to add (+66) before your number.
-Calls made internationally may be more expensive than calling from the same country.
+For receiving calls in Thailand from international numbers, add (+66) before your number.
+Calls made internationally are usually more expensive than calling from the same country.

 Alternatively, It’s possible to make international calls from Thailand at an affordable rate and you don’t have to worry about placing in the country code and removing the zero.
 If clients are located in a different country, sometimes it’s more convenient to have a local number from where clients are located.